Testimonials are the most powerful marketing and sales tool.

 I’m guessing: positive, but in a casual everyday kind of way.
 And that’s exactly why testimonials are so brilliant:

-Words of unblushing praise that still manage to come across casual and relatable.
+Words of unblushing praise that still manage to come across as casual and relatable.
 Those are the main ingredients of effective testimonials.

 A copywriter wouldn’t get away with this: their words would be seen as untrustworthy.
 But since testimonials come from real clients, they are trusted.
-In fact, 72% of people say that they trust a business more after reading positive testimonials and reviews about them.
+In fact, 72% of people say that they trust a business more after reading positive testimonials and reviews about it.

 Testimonials vs Reviews